MissBooo/4-xie/README.md

 The elderly person is not the object of care.
 They are a participant in their care.

-This repository contains two hackathon MVPs built in ~4 hours:

 Caregiver POV — focused on recording visits, creating handoffs, and seeing assigned tasks.

 Beneficiary POV — focused on personal preferences, visibility controls, and understanding how care is coordinated around them.